-[SC IV.1] - In compliance: All the above listed storage vessels are equipped and maintained with a floating roof which rests upon, and is supported, by the liquid being contained, and has seals to reduce the space between the cover roof and the vessel wall.
+[SC IV.1] - In compliance

+All the above listed storage vessels are equipped and maintained with a floating roof which rests upon, and is supported, by the liquid being contained, and has seals to reduce the space between the cover roof and the vessel wall.

 Buckeye keeps electronic records listing the design features for each tank installed at the terminal.
-All three (3) IFR tanks have a primary seal (mechanical shoe) and a secondary seal (rim-mounted wiper seal).
+All four (4) IFR tanks have a primary seal and a secondary seal.
 Refer to Appendix A for a one-page summary titled "Tank Identification and Physical Characteristics".
-Appendix I includes a separate summary table identifying the type of seals for all IFR tanks.
-I asked Paul Ransom to prepare the list during the inspection of June 12, 2019.
+A separate summary table identifying the type of seals for all IFR tanks prepared by Paul Ransom (Operation Manager) for the inspection of June 12, 2019, is in AQD files.